 Dr. Bernauer graduated from the University of Illinois, Champaign-Urbana, with a Master's in Physical Education (1951), a Master's in Physiology (1959), and a Ph.D. in Physiology in 1962.
+Dr. Bernauer is a Professor Emeritus in Exercise Biology, Division of Biological Sciences and in the Department of Physical Medicine and Rehabilitation, in the School of Medicine at the University of California, Davis.
 Dr. Bernauer is a highly respected teacher and scientist, both directing the development of research programs as well as publishing 76 scientific papers on his own research, over 100 abstracts and limited distribution papers and videos, and supervising 39 Master's and Doctoral theses.
-Dr. Bernauer's particular interest is Exercise Physiology and more broadly, the study of metabolic physiology in man.
-Professor Bernauer has a long and distinguished career as an academic administrator.
-He was a department chair at the University of California at Davis on two different occasions, and chaired the Committee on Educational Policy of the Physiology Graduate Group for 10 years.
-Dr. Bernauer also served as chair of the UC Davis' Academic Senate's Committee on Privilege and Tenure for four years.
+Dr. Bernauer's particular interest is Exercise Physiology and more broadly, the study of metabolic physiology and cardiovascular adaptations.
+Professor Bernauer was a department chair at the University of California at Davis on two different occasions, and chaired the Committee on Educational Policy of the Physiology Graduate Group for 10 years.
+Dr. Bernauer also served as chair of the UC Davis' Academic Senate's Committee on Privilege and Tenure for four years representing the Davis Campus system wide.